carmenbianca/report-liferay/plan.md

 six: Plan de campagne, research, synchronisation, implementation, reporting, and presentation.
 These six segments are colour-coded.
 Workshops, drafts, and deadlines get their own colours: soft blue, white, and soft pink respectively.

-## Synchronisation {#synchronisation}

-Twice per month on a Tuesday, Matija and I synchronise the progress of the internship in a meeting.
-The meeting is no longer than it needs to be.

 ## Legal and Licensing Workshop